luigiselmi/kafka-clients/README.md

 producer and the consumer.
 A docker-compose file is also available to start all the services.
 The image is also available on [DockerHub](https://hub.docker.com/repository/docker/lgslm/kafka).

 ### Consumer container
-To test the consumer using the Docker image start a new container e.g. call it fcd-consumer  and the the Kafka client type to consumer
+To test the consumer using the Docker image start a new container, e.g. call it fcd-consumer  and set the Kafka client type to consumer

     $ docker run --rm -d --network=kafka-clients-net --name fcd-consumer \
                           --env ZOOKEEPER_SERVERS=zookeeper:2181 \